dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 gdt_entries[2] = kernel_data << 32;
 ```

 Most of this descriptor is unchanged, except for the type field.
 Bit 4 is cleared to indicate this is a data selector.
-Creating the user mode selectors is even more straight foward, as we'll reuse the existing descriptors and just update their DPL fields (bits 13 and 14).
+Creating the user mode selectors is even more straightforward, as we'll reuse the existing descriptors and just update their DPL fields (bits 13 and 14).

 ```c
 uint64_t user_code = kernel_code | (3 << 13);